 Distribution: N - TAA, VA (Piervittori & Isocrono 1999).

-Description: Thallus crustose, episubstratic, medium brown, areolate.
-Areoles 1-2 mm wide, the largest ones almost subsquamulose, with more or less free margins, contiguous to imbricate, epruinose, often irregularly sulcate.
-Upper cortex 20-30 μm high, brownish in upper part, colourless in lower part, the cells 3-5 μm wide, overlain with an amorphous layer of variable thickness; algal layer irregular, discontinuous, penetrating the medulla in tooth-like columns.
-Apothecia lecanorine, 1-2 mm across, with a flat to strongly convex, dark brown disc, and a thin to thick thalline margin.
-Epithecium brown; hymenium colourless, 80-140 μm high; paraphyses 1.5-2.5 μm thick at base.
+Description: Thallus crustose, episubstratic, medium brown, areolate, the areoles 0.5-2 mm wide, the largest ones almost subsquamulose, with more or less free margins, contiguous to imbricate, epruinose, often irregularly sulcate.
+Cortex 20-30 μm high, brownish in upper part, colourless in lower part, the cells 3-5 μm wide, overlain with an epinecral layer of variable thickness; algal layer irregular, discontinuous, penetrating the medulla in tooth-like columns.
+Apothecia lecanorine, 0.5-2 mm across, with a flat to strongly convex, dark brown, smooth disc, and a thin to thick thalline margin.
+Epithecium brown; hymenium colourless, 80-140 μm high; paraphyses 1.5-2.5 μm thick at base; hypothecium colourless.
 Asci >100-spored, clavate, the apical dome K/I-.
 Ascospores 1-celled, hyaline, narrowly ellipsoid, 5-7 x 2-3 μm.
 Pycnidia immersed.
 Conidia ellipsoid, c.
 3 x 1 μm.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K-, C-, KC-, P-.
+Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

-Note: hitherto known only from dry-continental Alpine valleys, on south-facing surfaces of siliceous rocks, where it is locally common.
+Note: hitherto known only from dry-continental Alpine valleys, often starting the life-cycle on Aspicilia-species on south-facing surfaces of siliceous rocks, where it is locally common.

 Growth form: Crustose